glpi-project/doc/source/modules/assistance/tickets/ticketmanagement.rst

   When using GLPI with multiple entities and having technicians with authorizations for several entities, it is not needed to switch current entity to declare a new incident inside an entity.
 Entity to which ticket will be assigned is determined as so: technician selects requester and GLPI find entities for which this requester has authorizations; if only one entity, ticket creation form is updated and ticket will be declared in this entity, if several entities, a drop-down list allows to select the entity to which ticket will be assigned.

-* **Title**: if no tile is defined by the user when creating the ticket, the first 70 characters of the description will be used to define ticket title;
+* **Title**: if no title is defined by the user when creating the ticket, the first 70 characters of the description will be used to define ticket title;

 * **Description**: mandatory, for above reason;